effektif/effektif/README.md

 Effektif is a flexible workflow engine that you can leverage when building your apps.

-* Embeddable in any Java, Scala or JVM app
+* Easy workflow engine to embed in your Java application
 * REST API
 * Pluggable persistence
   * In-memory (no serialization)